confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

 tests in the directory in a single JVM.

 Each test file can contain one or more tests, separated by the `--@test` directive.
-This will improve on a pain point of the existing testing tool, which requires three files for a single test.
+This will improve on a pain point of the existing ksql-test-runner, which requires three files for a single test.
 The test name is a concatenation of the test file time and the contents of the `--@test` directive.